Sambruk/windermere/README.md

  * A certificate to use in PEM format
  * A configuration file for Windermere

-You can find the URL and public keys for Kontosynk at [Kontosynk](https://www.skolfederation.se/teknisk-information/kontosynk/tekniska-miljoer/)
+You can find the URL and public keys for Moa (previously Kontosynk) at [Kontosynk](https://www.skolfederation.se/teknisk-information/kontosynk/tekniska-miljoer/)

 A certificate can be generated with OpenSSL, for instance: